m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 +++
-title = "Major WebLogic version upgrade 14.1.2" date = 2023-10-05T16:45:16-05:00
+title = "Upgrade WLS and FMW domains to v14.1.2.0" date = 2023-10-05T16:45:16-05:00
 weight = 1
 pre = "<b> </b>"
-description = "Learn how to upgrade WebLogic version to 14.1.2."
+description = "Guidelines for upgrading WLS and FMW infrastructure domains to v14.1.2.0."
 +++

 {{< table_of_contents >}}

-### Upgrading WebLogic version to 14.1.2
+### Important considerations

-WebLogic Server has released version 14.1.2.
-In 14.1.2 domains in production mode are by default set to Secured Production Mode which makes the security configuration defaults more secure (e.g. disable listen addresses and only enable SSL), insecure configurations are logged as warnings, and default authorization and role mapping policies are more restrictive.
-Please refer to https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.3/lockd/secure.html#GUID-ADF914EF-0FB6-446E-B6BF-D230D8B0A5B0.
+By default, version 14.1.2.0 WLS and FMW infrastructure domains _in production mode_ are set to Secured Production Mode, in which their default security configuration is more secure, insecure configurations are logged as warnings, and default authorization and role mapping policies are more restrictive.

-Some important changes with Secure Production Mode are:
+Some important changes with Secure Production Mode:

-*  The plain HTTP listen ports are disabled.
-Any application codes, utilities or ingresses that uses the plain HTTP listen port must be changed.
+*  Plain HTTP listen ports are disabled.
+Any application code, utilities, or ingresses that uses plain HTTP listen ports must be changed.

-*  SSL listen port must be enabled for every server in the domain.
-Each server must have at least one SSL listen port setup, either in the default channel or in one of the custom network channel.
-If none is explicitly enabled, WebLogic by default will enable the default SSL listen port and use the demo SSL certificate.
+*  SSL listen ports must be enabled for every server in the domain.
+Each server must have at least one SSL listen port set up, either in the default channel or in one of the custom network channels.
+If none is explicitly enabled, WebLogic Server, by default, will enable the default SSL listen port and use the demo SSL certificate.
-However, user should setup actual SSL listen port in all the servers with real SSL certificates, the demo SSL certificate should not be used in a production environment.
+However, demo SSL certificates should **not** be used in a production environment; you should set up SSL listen ports with valid SSL certificates in all server instances.

+For more information about Secured Production Mode, see https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/lockd/secure.html#GUID-ADF914EF-0FB6-446E-B6BF-D230D8B0A5B0.

-If the domain is not in production mode, then none of the security changes apply.
+**NOTE**: If the domain is _not_ in production mode, then none of the security changes apply.

-#### General upgrade procedures
+### General upgrade procedures

-The process for upgrading FMW Infra domains is the same as upgrading domains on premises the customer should read and understand the Fusion Middleware Upgrade guide for 14.1.2 an example of the 12c guide is https://docs.oracle.com/middleware/1221/core/ASMAS/GUID-D9CEE7E2-5062-4086-81C7-79A33A200080.htm#ASMAS1048.
+In general, the process for upgrading WLS and FMW infrastructure domains in Kubernetes is similar to upgrading domains on premises.
+For a thorough understanding, we suggest that you read the [Fusion Middleware Upgrade](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asmas/planning-upgrade-oracle-fusion-middleware-12c.html#GUID-D9CEE7E2-5062-4086-81C7-79A33A200080) Guide.

-Before the upgrade, you must
+Before the upgrade, you must:

-1. Backup the domain home if you are using Domain on Persistent Volume.
+- If your [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) is Domain on Persistent Volume (DoPV), then back up the domain home.
-2. Backup the JRF database if your domain type is JRF.
+- If your domain type is JRF, then:
+   - Back up the JRF database.
-3. Backup the OPSS wallet file if your domain type is JRF [Saving OPSS wallet secret](#backup-opss-wallet-and-save-it-in-a-secret)
+   - Back up the OPSS wallet file.
+See [Saving OPSS wallet secret](#backup-opss-wallet-and-save-it-in-a-secret).
+   - Make sure nothing else is accessing the database.
-4. **Do not delete** the domain resource.
-Shutdown the domain by setting the `serverStartPolicy: Never` in the domain and cluster resource YAML.
+- Shut down the domain by setting `serverStartPolicy: Never` in the domain and cluster resource YAML file. **Do not delete** the domain resource.
-5. Make sure nothing else is accessing the database.

-WebLogic provides two utilities for performing major version upgrade of a WebLogic domain.
+WebLogic provides two utilities for performing major version upgrades of WebLogic domains.
-Since there is no graphical environment in a typical Kubernetes environment, you will run these utilities with command line option.
+Because there is no graphical environment in a typical Kubernetes environment, you must run these utilities with the command-line option.

-##### Backup OPSS wallet and save it in a secret
+#### Back up the OPSS wallet and save it in a secret

 1. The operator provides a utility script, [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh), for extracting the wallet file and storing it in a Kubernetes `walletFileSecret`.
 In addition, you should also save the wallet file in a safely backed-up location outside of Kubernetes.
 For example, the following command saves the OPSS wallet for the `sample-domain1` domain in the `sample-ns` namespace to a file named `ewallet.p12` in the `/tmp` directory and also stores it in the wallet secret named `sample-domain1-opss-walletfile-secret`.